First Contact Resolution - is it the right metric?

 Round the Clock Ticket Resolutions

-Smaller Backlogs, and Reduced Repeat Contacts
+Smaller Backlogs, and Reduced Repeat Phone Calls

 And of course you can use FCR as a measure of how successful the AI agent is.
 Two different AI solutions could have a very different FCR depending on the approach, so it is still a decent metric to compare different solutions.